select your package

 Finally, Fixed Wireless and Sky Muster™ satellite are wireless technologies used.
 Fixed Wireless is a technology that connects rural and regional areas to the nbn™.
 It uses ground-based base tower stations to provide a wireless signal to your home.
 Fixed wireless essentially uses the same technology as existing 4G mobile networks in Australia from Telstra, Optus and Vodafone.
 Fixed wireless cells are optimised for the number of users in each location and have dedicated fibre backhaul to the nearest point of interconnect (POI).
 Sky Muster™ satellite on the other hand is another wireless service that delivers the nbn™ to homes and businesses in more remote areas of Australia, via two satellites.

 is nbn™ better than ADSL?

 The short answer is absolutely, yes it is.
 ADSL2+ has a maximum speed of 20 Mbps but most customers don’t experience that speed due to a variety of factors, particularly how far a premises is from the local telephone exchange, and the condition and quality of the copper phone lines in the area.
-Our nbn™ plans include typical busy period speeds of up to 83 Mbps which is nearly four times as fast as the maximum speed available and more than ten times as fast as the speed ADSL2+ customers regularly experience.
+Our nbn™ plans include typical busy period download speeds (7pm-11pm) of up to 208 Mbps which is significantly faster than the speed ADSL2+ customers regularly experience.
 Switch over to nbn™ with great rates from MATE and see the difference for yourself.
 We’re pretty confident you won’t look back once your household is on the nbn™.

 what our mates are saying about us